The Cpf Trust

 Governance and Leadership

-Chair: Dr. Isobel Rachel Pinder - Management consultant specializing in charity governance and strategic development.
-Previously Chair of Programmes Committee at Cathedral Music Trust, with expertise in charity transformation and modernization.
+Chair: Dr. Isobel Rachel Pinder - Independent management consultant.
+Chair of Impact & Delivery Committee at Cathedral Music Trust, with experience in charity governance and transformation.

 Trustees:

-- Catherine Joan Guthrie - Trust and estates professional at Turcan Connell, Edinburgh
+- Catherine Joan Guthrie - Solicitor in the Tax and Succession team at Turcan Connell, Edinburgh

-- Jenett Mabella Farrer - Healthcare professional, registered nurse/midwife
+- Jenett Mabella Farrer - Healthcare professional, registered nurse

 - Nicola Laura Jean Guthrie